SaloniP26/WeatherQuoter-NodeJS/README.md

 To run the WeatherQuoter application locally:

 1. Clone the repository: `git clone <repository-url>`
-2. Install dependencies: `npm install`
+2. npm init
-3. Set up environment variables for API keys (if required).
+3. npm i express
-4. Start the server: `npm start`
+4. Set up environment variables for API keys (not reguired for this project).
-5. Access the application in your browser at `http://localhost:3000`
+5. Access the application in your browser

 ## Contributors